 Malaria Task Force: Background

-There are more than 100,000 refugees and many more migrant workers living along the Thai-Burmese border (See the Map).
+There are more than 100,000 refugees and many more migrant workers living along the Thai-Myanmar border (See the Map).
 This area is endemic for malaria which results in symptomatic infection in all age groups.
 In 1992 in Shoklo (formerly one of the camps), the attack rate was 0.4 per year for the potentially fatal P.falciparum parasite (which accounted for approximately 70% of infections).P.vivax accounted for 20% of cases, the remaining being mixed PF/PV.
 The most important medical problem confronting the border communities is the increasing anti-malarial drug resistance.
 The main consequence of the deterioration of treatment efficacy is anaemia.
 Children are particularly susceptible to malaria induced anaemia.